-We have completed over sixty five projects over the last eight years involving over 1800 volunteers and over 20,000 volunteer hours.
+We have completed over one hundred projects over the last ten years involving over 1800 volunteers and over 20,000 volunteer hours.
 Our House Captains manage job site safety and we have never had an accident requiring medical attention.
 RTBR provides safety equipment and first aid supplies at each job site.
 We also are insured for accidents.

 What things do you focus on during the renovations of the homes?

 We focus on four keys areas: 1) Safety and Security: Installing deadbolts, security lighting, smoke alarms, fire extinguishers, etc. 2) Weatherproofing: Replacing rotten siding, fascia, and soffit, replacing doors and windows as needed, roofing repairs, paint, etc. 3) Accessibility: Modifying homes to accommodate wheel chairs, walkers, and other disability related accommodations.
 4) Comfort: Installing window air conditioning units, ceiling fans, landscape improvement, etc.

 Do I have to work for a sponsoring company to volunteer?

 No!
 Unassigned volunteers can be placed as needed with other sponsoring companies or placed on RTBR sponsored homes.
 Sometimes two sponsoring companies also partner their volunteers together to complete a house project.

 Can I get involved outside of the Rebuild Event?

 Yes!
 There are many opportunities to get involved beside the Rebuild Event including pre-work that takes place before the Rebuild Event, purchasing materials, staging materials in our warehouse, cleaning and organizing after the Rebuild Event, organizing volunteers, inspecting houses, developing public relations venues, joining the Board of Directors, etc.